-It has been almost two years e my graduation, and some a complex Congenital Heart Defect.
+It has been almost two years since my graduation, and some of my fonder memories about Hamilton include the multitiude of oppurtunities we had to give back to the community.
+Although our student body is small, we always manage to rally together for Make a Difference Day, MLK Day, Relay for Life and the AIDS walk.
+I am asking, as an alumna, for you to dedicate some of that same community spirit to Team Hamilton at the Utica Heart Run/Walk this year.
+Whether you choose to walk or run, the comraderie feels just as amazing as our community service days, and your contribution helps a vitally important cause.
+I should know.
+Twenty-two years before my graduation, I was born with a complex Congenital Heart Defect.
 Long story short, I was able to attend Hamilton and its events virtually unrestricted as a result of the advances made by the American Heart Association.
-Every year the technology improves, procedures become more effective and less intru sive, and children born with CHD have greater chances that children born with the same condition thirty years ago.
-Al of that begins with events like this one.
-Although heart diseas continues to be a major threa among the older population, also effects people as young a you and younger.
-With this in mind, please consider giving up one Saturday morning fo the Utica Heart Run/Walk, and oppurtunity to contribute to an organization that makes so many lives possible.
-If you can't at tend the event, please donate to someone who can.
-Thank you and good luck Thumbs Up Wine Tasting in the Pub: sponsored by the Class of 2010 Environmental Endowment Fund.
+Every year the technology improves, procedures become more effective and less intrusive, and children born with CHD have greater chances than children born with the same condition thirty years ago.
+All of that begins with events like this one.
+Although heart disease continues to be a major threat among the older population, it also effects people as young as you and younger.
+With this in mind, please consider giving up one Saturday morning for the Utica Heart Run/Walk, an oppurtunity to contribute to an organization that makes so many lives possible.
+If you can't attend the event, please donate to someone who can.
+Thank you and good luck. - Sarah Peacock '08 Thumbs Up Wine Tasting in the Pub: sponsored by the Class of 2010 Environmental Endowment Fund.
 I imagine free wine will make the campus more of a maroon color than green, but hey, I already bought it.
 Cheers!
+Asian Cultural Society: Nothing says "Happy Chinese New Year" like Japanese food.
+Good job guys.
+Powers of Ten at the Emerson Gallery: an excellent exhibit featuring a room with car-sized beanbags and a projector playing an acid trip on repeat.
+Best to arrive before 4:20 to beat the rush.
+Saints win the Super Bowl: good for New Orleans.
+Mo' levies mo' problems.
 Thumbs Down Asbestos in Bundy: "Stay far away from the ceilings" - Physical Plant's best advice, and the invention of the hardest game ever.
-Crush Cans: "SUPRISE" read all the crush can post- Who Cares?
+Crush Cans: "SUPRISE" read all the crush can posters, "crush cans have arrived", and spelling has apparently departed.
+Never Ending Movie Channel Run: Because one month of devastating cancer movies just wasn't enough.
+Cash bar at HALT Etiquette dinner: having a cash bar won't so much prevent me from getting embarrassingly drunk as it will lead me to wake up in the morning with \$40 fewer dollars in my wallet.
+Who Cares?